IgniteUI/help-topics/topics/02_Controls/igGrid/01_igGrid_igDataSource_Architecture_Overview.md

 $("#grid1").igGridSorting("option", "caseSensitive", true);

 // sorts a column
 $("#grid1").igGridSorting("sortColumn", … ) ;
 ```

 ## <a id="dependencies"></a>Dependencies

-Since the `igGrid` control is built as jQuery widget, it is dependent on the jQuery core library as well as jQuery UI.
-While no specific version of jQuery UI supported, the following versions recommended for best results:
+Since the `igGrid` control is built as a jQuery UI widget, it is dependent on the jQuery core library as well as jQuery UI.
+While no specific version of jQuery UI is required, the following versions are recommended for the best results:

 ### Dependent Script Versions

--   jQuery 1.4.4
+-   jQuery 3.1.1
--   jQuery UI 1.8.*
+-   jQuery UI 1.12.*

-    > **Note:** If your enable jQuery templating (by setting the jQueryTemplating to true), you must include the jquery-tmpl JavaScript library in your application.
-You may download this library at: [https://github.com/jquery/jquery-tmpl](https://github.com/jquery/jquery-tmpl).

 ## <a id="external-references"></a>External References